lb0o/website/content/en/docs/operations/talos/configuration/talm.md

 kube-system       Active   7m56s
 ```

-{{% alert color="warning" %}}
+{{% alert color="info" %}}
-:warning: All nodes should currently show as `READY: False`, which is normal.
+:warning: All nodes will show as `READY: False`, which is normal at this step.
-This happens because in the previous step you have disabled the default CNI plugin .
+This happens because the default CNI plugin was disabled in the previous step to enable Cozystack installing its own CNI plugin.
-Cozystack will install its own CNI-plugin on the next step.
 {{% /alert %}}

 Now you have a Kubernetes cluster prepared for installing Cozystack.
 To complete the installation, follow the deployment guide, starting with the